-Over the years, even in just the last few days, I’ve seen videos on the internet of dogs biting people.
+Over the years, even in just the last few days, I’ve seen videos of dogs biting people on the internet.
 There always seems to be the question of who’s at fault in these situations.
-You know, you’ve got this dog that’s supposed to be mans best friend, and the owner who’s just sitting there minding their own business, and then this person comes along and puts a ton of pressure on the dog and puts their face right in the dogs face that they don’t even know.
+Usually, the owner is there with his dog minding his own business, and this person comes along and puts a ton of pressure on the dog.
+And sometimes put their face right in the dogs face that they don’t even know.

-If people are coming up to pet your dog, it may seem really innocent, but it can cost you quite a bit and potentially get your dog euthanized.
-All you need to do is tell them “hey, please don’t pet my dog.”
+If people are coming up to pet your dog, it may seem really innocent.
+But it can cost you quite a bit and potentially get your dog euthanized.
+All you need to do is tell them, “please don’t pet my dog.”
 Some may get their feelings hurt, but it’s better than ending up in court.
-Also, remember this when you see someone else’s dog in public and always ask the owner first, or just admire from a distance.
+Also, when you see someone else’s dog in public, always ask the owner first, or admire from a distance.